Is it just me or do you also find it fascinating how something as simple as a cup of coffee can have so much power over your mood?

 Neglecting to clean your brewer can dramatically impact the flavor of your coffee and lead to the machine not performing as best as it can.

 These 10 tips are all you really need to make fantastic coffee at home.
 Once you put these steps in place you’ll be amazed at how much better your home brewed coffee tastes.
-You’ll also save you a ton of money by not having to go to a specialty coffee shop just to get a delicous drink!
+You’ll also save you a ton of money by not having to go to a specialty coffee shop just to get a delicious drink!

 If this is your first time visiting my site, you may be interested to find out that I have a whole section of reviews on cool home gadgets.
 You may want to check it out before leaving because there’s a good chance that there may be something on that list you’re already looking to get for your house.
 And I’ll help you save a ton of money buying it!